fossasia/eventyay-tickets/README.rst

       docker compose down

-The directory `app` is mounted into the docker, thus live editing is supported.
+The directory `app/eventyay` is mounted into the docker, thus live editing is supported.

 Deployment